Worldwide Guide to Women in Leadership

 1996-2003 Undersecretary at the Ministry of Education and Higher Education

-1998- President with rank of Minister of the Supreme Council for Family Affairs Sheikha Mozah Bint Nasser Al Misnad.
+1998-2009 President with rank of Minister of the Supreme Council for Family Affairs Sheikha Mozah Bint Nasser Al Misnad

-Her name is also trancribed Mouza, and she has been married to the Emir of Qatar since 1995, S
+Her name is also trancribed Mouza, and is married S

-heikh Hamad bin Khalifa Al Thani.
-Since its formation the Council has visibly changed Qatari society, giving women greater freedom and improving local standards of secondary and graduate education among many other significant achievements.
+heikh Hamad bin Khalifa Al Thani, who was Emir of Qatar 1995-2013.
+Since its formation the Council has visibly changed Qatari society, giving women greater freedom and improving local standards of secondary and graduate education.
 2003 she was appointed UNESCO Special Envoy for Basic and Higher Education.
+20

 She was Deputy Director of the Office of the Consort of the Emir of Qatar and Director of International Affairs by the Supreme Council 1998-2002 and